AmberMichaelis/AmberMichaelis/README.md

 - ❓ Ask me anything about JavaScript.
 I'm in the top 5% of 2.2M people who took the LinkedIn JavaScript assessment

-- ⚡ Fun fact: I have a BS in Chemical Engineering and I am currently working on an Amazon Web Services Cloud Developer Certification
+- ⚡ Fun fact: I have a BS in Chemical Engineering and I am currently working on my CompTIA Security+ Certification

 <br/>